Kavya-vinod/Pacewisdom-Internship/Kanban-Board/README.md

 ## Acknowledgments

-This project was inspired by [this tutorial on YouTube](https://www.youtube.com/watch?v=ijQ6dCughW8).
+This project was inspired by [How to Build a Kanban Board with JavaScript tutorial on YouTube](https://www.youtube.com/watch?v=ijQ6dCughW8).